-The application of GDPR data protection: processing of personal data and the data subject
+The application of GDPR personal data protection: processing of personal data and the data subject

 Let’s start by going to Article 4 (‘Definitions’) of the GDPR as we did in our guide to GDPR and dissect each piece of the article and the related GDPR Recitals (the text that provides the reasons for the regulation and the actual articles, as you can imagine crucial to understand the scope and to interpret).

 The mentioned Article 4 defines various terms used in the GDPR, almost obviously starting with the definition of personal data: ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

 It’s important to always keep the latter in mind when interpreting the GDPR: it’s about privacy, rights and people and, thus, about data which are personal.
 This is crucial as it will be key in jurisprudence and is key in how the GDPR looks at personal and sensitive data, as well as the definition of lawful processing of personal data, consent regarding personal data and so forth.

 Last but not least, it’s in the combination and combined usage of personal data that the privacy risks can increase, with an additional focus on the special categories of data as we mentioned them in our overview.
 So, this should be your primary focus when assessing risks and vulnerabilities in your GDPR business strategy: privacy breaches, risks for essential rights and protection, from the sensitivity, aggregation, purpose and usage of data perspective

-What is personal data for the GDPR?
-The different elements
+What is personal data for the General Data Protection Regulation?